twurple/twurple/docs/twitch-pubsub-client/basic-usage/listening-to-topics.md

-First, you have to create an instance of the core Twitch client, as outlined in [its own documentation](/twitch/docs/basic-usage/creating-instance).
+First, you have to create an instance of the Twitch API client, as outlined in [its own documentation](/twitch/docs/basic-usage/creating-instance).

 Then, you register that instance with a new {@PubSubClient} instance: